apace100/origins-docs/docs/types/power_types/entity_glow.md

 }
 ```

-This example will make all entities that the player is able to see glow wih a green glow.
+This example will make all entities that the player is able to see glow with a green glow.